About Us

 - From Archaea to the Atmosphere (NASA IDS: R. Varner PI) This project aims to scale emissions of methane across the arctic using a combination of microbial and isotopic measurements, UAS surveys to map vegetations, biogeochemical modeling and remote sensing.
 This project is part of NASA's Arctic Boreal Vulnerability Experiment (ABoVE).

-- Exploring the interactions between carbon cycling, land use and climate change (NASA CCS; J. Xiao is PI).
+- Exploring the interactions between carbon cycling, land use and climate change (NASA CCS; J. Xiao PI).
 This project examines land use-climate interactions in the human-dominated region of southern New Hampshire that includes urban, suburban, agricultural, and forested land uses.

-- Soil carbon storage and greenhouse gas losses in intensively grazed pastures (USDA ORG; PI A. Contosta).
+- Soil carbon storage and greenhouse gas losses in intensively grazed pastures (USDA ORG; A. Contosta PI).
 This study explores linkages among grazing management, soil carbon storage, and greenhouse gas losses through a combination of field measurements, lab analyses, and process-based modeling.
 We are translating our research into a decision support system that will enable organic dairy farmers to make science-based pasture management decisions that promote soil C sequestration and reduce soil greenhouse gas emissions.

-- Promoting ecosystem services during the conversion of forests to fields in New England (USDA AFRI, R Smith PI).
+- Promoting ecosystem services during the conversion of forests to fields in New England (USDA AFRI; R. Smith PI).
 This project seeks to determine how forest-to-agriculture conversions, particularly pasture and silvopasture, affect ecosystem services such as nutrient retention, water availability, climate regulation, and forage supply.

 - Winter Climate Change in the Northern Forest (NSRC; A. Contosta).
 The goal of this work is to determine how climate change impacts winter ecological and biogeochemical processes, and how this changing winter landscape affects Northern Forest communities.